plenoptic-org/plenoptic/docs/getting_started/jupyter.md

 # Using Jupyter to Run Example Notebooks

 :::{tip}
 You can run the notebooks in the cloud using Binder, no installation required!
-Just click on the Binder the link found at the top of each runnable notebook.
+Just click on the Binder link found at the top of each runnable notebook.
 :::

 ## Installing jupyter and setting up the kernel